-Hot Warning

-If the chip temperature rises above the Hot Temperature Warning Threshold, $T{\rm JWH}$, the Fault flag will go low and the Hot Warning bits will be set in the diagnostic registers.
-No action will be taken by the A4980.
-When the temperature drops below the Hot Temperature Warning Threshold, the Fault flag will go high, but the Hot Warning bits remain set in the diagnostic registers until reset.
+Hot Warning If the chip temperature rises above the Hot Temperature Warning Threshold, T{JWH} , the Fault flag will go low and the Hot Warning bits will be set in the diagnostic registers.
+No action will be taken by the A4979.
+When the temperature drops below the Hot Temperature Warning Threshold, the Fault flag will go high but the Hot Warning bits remain set in the diagnostic registers until reset.

-Cold Warning

-If the chip temperature falls below the Cold Temperature Warning Threshold, $T{\rm JWC}$, the Fault flag will go low and the Cold Warning bits will be set in the diagnostic registers.
-No action will be taken by the A4980.
-When the temperature rises above the Cold Temperature Warning Threshold, the Fault flag will go high, but the Cold Warning bits remain set in the diagnostic registers until reset.
+Cold Warning If the chip temperature falls below the Cold Temperature Warning Threshold, T{JWC} , the Fault flag will go low and the Cold Warning bits will be set in the diagnostic registers.
+No action will be taken by the A4979.
+When the temperature rises above the Cold Temperature Warning Threshold, the Fault flag will go high but the Cold Warning bits remain set in the diagnostic registers until reset.

-Overtemperature Shutdown
+Overtemperature Shutdown If the chip temperature rises

-If the chip temperature rises above the Overtemperature Shutdown Threshold, $T{\rm JF}$, the Fault flag will go low and the Thermal Shutdown bits will be set in the diagnostic registers.
-The A4980 will disable the outputs to try to prevent a further increase in the chip temperature.
-When the temperature drops below the Overtemperature Shutdown Threshold, the Fault flag will go high, but the Thermal Shutdown bits remain set in the diagnostic register until reset.
+above the Overtemperature Shutdown Threshold, T{JF} , the Fault flag will go low and the Thermal Shutdown bits will be set in the diagnostic registers.
+The A4979 will disable the outputs to try to prevent a further increase in the chip temperature.
+When the temperature drops below the Overtemperature Shutdown Threshold, the Fault flag will go high but the Thermal Shutdown bits remain set in the diagnostic registers until reset.

-BRIDGE OUTPUT AND DIAGNOSTICS
+BRIDGE AND OUTPUT DIAGNOSTICS

-The A4980 includes monitors that can detect a short to supply or a short to ground at the motor phase connections.
+The A4979 includes monitors that can detect a short to supply or a short to ground at the motor phase connections.
 These conditions are detected by monitoring the current from the motor phase connections through the bridge to the motor supply and to ground.